bieniaragwen/technicalwritingportfolio/VirtualBoxRedesign.md

 ## Problem Statement

 Oracle VM VirtualBox's documentation site is poorly written, disorganized, and information is difficult to find.
 This makes for a low quality user experience.
+A re-design of the entire documentation website

 ## Before
 The current documentation site contains an outdated navigation system, making it difficult for readers to find the information they are looking for.